pingforhelp/BCA/docs/computer-sci/c/u-3c.md

 int a[n];     => a[30];
 ```

-# Storing Values in Array
+Storing Values in Array
 In the declaration we just allocated space for the elements on those locations are empty.
 To store values in the array we have to follow either of the below ways.
 - Initialization
 - Inputting values
 - Assigning values

-# Initialization of Arrays
+# Initialization of One Dimensional Arrays
 After declaring array it should be initialized with some values.
 Initialization of Array can be done in two ways.

 1) Compile time initialization In this we can assign values to array directly in the program using following syntax.